 Restaurants in Cairo

-For your pick of the trendiest restaurants in Cairo, Zamalek is the dining hotspot.
-Inversely, the downtown areas near Khan al-Khalili are great for cheap and local haunts.
+For your pick of the trendiest restaurants in Cairo, Zamalek is a dining hotspot.
+The downtown areas near Khan al-Khalili are great for cheap local haunts.

-In Cairo it is considered unclean to eat with the left hand, and remember that alcohol is often not served unless at a hotel restaurant.
+In Cairo it is considered unclean to eat with the left hand, and visitors should remember that alcohol is usually not served unless at a hotel restaurant.
 It is considered good manners to leave food on your plate, as it shows that the host has been generous.
 It is considered impolite to stare at another person's food in a restaurant.
-During Ramadan, when Muslims fast during the day, many restaurants are closed and, again, travellers should head to a hotel restaurant.
+During Ramadan, when Muslims fast during the day, many restaurants are closed and, again, travellers should head to a hotel restaurant and avoid eating in public.

 This tent restaurant has become a popular relaxation spot with trendy locals and expats and for good reason.
 On the high banks of the Nile the restaurant has a commanding spot atop the city.
 Perfect to relax with flavoured tobaccos and traditional Egyptian and Lebanese mezze food although there are other options for light western dining.
 More of a lounge during the day, the place becomes a club when the sun sets.